 AvalonBay Communities, Inc. (NYSE: AVB) is assisting its residents by waiving late fees, providing flexible lease renewal options at no rent increase for leases expiring through June 30, and creating payment plans for residents unable to pay their rent as a result of the crisis.
 AvalonBay is also adopting new, temporary leave policies for its associates and is providing all regular, full- and part-time associates with up to four weeks of emergency paid leave to use in the event they or their families have been materially impacted by the coronavirus.
 AvalonBay has quickly and thoroughly altered the way it operates its communities and supports its customers, with the purpose of creating a better way to live.

 Camden Property Trust (NYSE: CPT) said it will offer residents zero rent increases on lease renewals, waive late fees, create payment plans if needed, and halt evictions for residents who have been financially impacted by the pandemic.
 Employees are also receiving additional paid leave and/or emergency pay if impacted by COVID-19.
-Camden has also established a $5 million Resident Relief Fund for residents experiencing financial losses caused by the pandemic.
+Camden also established a $5 million Resident Relief Fund for residents experiencing financial losses caused by the pandemic.
 Due to the unprecedented financial need demonstrated by so many residents, Camden increased its initial commitment of $5 million to $10,359,000.